 We built Ellie’s first year baby schedules around the principles found in the babywise book.
 (If you’re struggling to get your baby to nap well or sleep through the night I highly recommend it!)
 I don’t feel that the principles from the babywise book are the only ones that work, but they are what worked for us.
 The book helped us to sleep train our children and to build this babywise 6 month schedule through 12 month schedule.
-For more of my thoughts on Babywise and additional first year baby schedules read my 1-4 Month Baby Sleeping & Eating Schedule and 4-6 Month Baby Sleeping & Eating Schedule posts.
+You can find more of my thoughts on Babywise in my additional first year baby schedules here.

 (This post contains affiliate links which means that if you purchase a product through my links I make a commission on your purchase at no additional cost to you!
 Read the full disclosure here.)